-1H NMR measurements in C_6D_6 revealed that 2_2 can incorporate one molecule of 1-adamantanecarboxylic acid (AdA), and the association constants (dt.
-Bildungskonstanten) (K_a) which are expressed below were determined for various temperatures.
+1H NMR measurements in C_6D_6 revealed that 2_2 can incorporate one molecule of 1-adamantanecarboxylic acid (AdA), and the association constants (K_a) which are expressed below were determined for various temperatures. [solvent@ 2_2] denotes a species containing one or more solvent molecules.